jacott/yaajs/README.md

 1. paths
 1. packages
 1. config
-1. shim

-Shim support is non-compliant at the moment.
-It supports init and deps but only ensures deps are loaded before init is run; not before module is loaded.
+1. shim - Shim support is non-compliant at the moment.
+It supports init and deps but only ensures deps are loaded before init is run;
+   not before module is loaded.
 1. enforceDefine
-1. enforceAcyclic
+1. enforceAcyclic - An error is thrown if a dependency cycle is found.
+1. recordExports - Module exports which are objects are mapped to their module the method `Context#exportsModule(export)` returns an array of modules with that export.

 ## Testing / Developing